Health and wellbeing

 Group therapy and information sessions are available in some prisons.
-Progression to lower security classification or successful parole applicator may depend on participation in these programs.
+Progression to lower security classification or successful parole application may depend on participation in these programs.

 Hepatitis, HIV and other blood diseases

 People in prison have higher rates of blood-borne diseases than the general population.
-DCS educate prisoners and our staff about the risk of Hepatitis, HIV and other blood diseases.
+DCS educates prisoners and our staff about the risk of Hepatitis, HIV and other blood diseases.